 Telescope advertisements are fascinating testimony to the consumer values of the era.
 Questar ads highlighted the uncanny compactness, magical versatility and divine optical power of their sole and single 3.5" telescope: no optional parts, no aperture selection, no price range.
 Ads were often text heavy and technical: "On the Problem of Choosing a Telescope"; "Questar Guarantees 0.9-Sec.
-Resolution"; "A 3.5-Inch Questar Photographs the Solar Granulations From Sea Level".
+Resolution" (the theoretical limit is 1.1 arcseconds!); "A 3.5-Inch Questar Photographs the Solar Granulations From Sea Level".
 The appeal of quality over clutter, and the visual evidence of astronomical and wildlife photographs taken with a Questar, were also presented in artistic terms as the esthetic marriage of modern technology and painstaking craftsmanship classical in its perfection.

 Johnny isn't watching the late show tonight ...